MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Disable-ADOptionalFeature.md

 ## NOTES

-- This cmdlet does not work with an Active Directory snapshot.
+- This cmdlet doesn't work with an Active Directory snapshot.
-- This cmdlet does not work with a read-only domain controller.
+- This cmdlet doesn't work with a read-only domain controller.

 ## RELATED LINKS